 Fall in Durango is in full swing.
 Our San Juan National Forest has transformed into a fortress of red, yellow, orange, and gold.
-If you’re not here already, now is the perfect time to book your plane ticket and explore the fairytale world of southwestern Colorado.
+If you’re not here already, now is the perfect time to hop in the car and explore the fairytale world of southwestern Colorado and Durango.

 Plan to make your visit the experience of a lifetime by venturing beyond the beaten path.
 Between the hikes and bicycle rides, trust a local to provide the ultimate unique perspective on how to see our beautiful slice of southwestern paradise.

-If you’re looking for more events to tack on your calendar, the 3rd Annual Animas Valley Balloon Rally is fast approaching.
 Every year, this three-day event paints the skies above Durango with a rainbow of balloon colors.
 There will be a mass ascensions each morning, as well as balloon glows every night.
 These oversized lanterns light up the town and always bring our little community even closer together.
 It will truly be a remarkable sight to see!
-The Animas Valley Balloon Rally kicks off October 19th.

 As if there is ever a wrong time to travel by historic train, fall season provides the perfect excuse to experience Durango as it was 100 years ago.
 Your trip will pass through Hermosa Valley, a haven for elk activity, and climb up into the higher regions of the National Forest around the Cascade Canyon, where you’re guaranteed the best of the best fall colors.